How to Upload Your Art on Redbubble (Tips for New Sellers)

 Set Your Default Product View

-As I’ve already mentioned, the best selling products on Redbubble are stickers and t-shirts.
-While Redbubble is using the option Optimized for your designs by default, the best practice is to use either t-shirt or stickers.
+As I’ve already mentioned, the best-selling products on Redbubble are stickers and t-shirts.
+While Redbubble is using the option Optimized for your designs by default, the best practice is to use either t-shirts or stickers.

 And every time you upload your new design, take a look at all your products and check if it looks good on every single product.
 This is especially important when uploading a white design.
 This is because the white design does not look good on the sticker.
 Instead, use an inverted or darker design for stickers.